finetune#

 Parameters

-checkpoint_loc (str) – path to saved LightningModule checkpoint, likely of ZoobotTree, FinetuneableZoobotClassifier, or FinetunabelZoobotTree.
-Must have .zoobot attribute.
+checkpoint_loc (str) – Path to saved LightningModule checkpoint, likely of ZoobotTree, FinetuneableZoobotClassifier, or FinetuneableZoobotTree.
+Must have .encoder attribute.

 Returns